GoogleChromeLabs/chromeos_smart_card_connector/docs/index-developer.md

 the original documentation of the PC/SC-Lite daemon on Linux:
 [http://linux.die.net/man/8/pcscd](http://linux.die.net/man/8/pcscd).

-The daemon is ported using the Native Client technology for running inside the JavaScript-based app.
+The daemon is ported using the Emscripten/WebAssembly technology for running inside the JavaScript-based app.

 Our port of the daemon exposes the PC/SC API to other ChromeOS extensions/apps: see [docs/connector-app-api.md](connector-app-api.md).